WATonomous/wato_monorepo/docs/how_to_dev.md

 Say you are trying to create a new ROS2 node.

 1. What is the node's functionality?
-2. What subgroup of ASD is responsible for that ROS2 node?
+2. What subteam of ASD is responsible for that ROS2 node? (`Infrastructure, Perception, World Modeling, MP&C, Simulation`)
-3. What is the input/output of that node?
+3. What is the input/output of that node? (this is for when you actually code the node's logic.
+Not explained here, look at the node samples and ROS docs)

 Once those are decided.
 Find where your code fits in this repo.
+You can choose to dev in the order below:

 ## 1.0 src
 ---